 All accounts must be settled at the time of the consultation and payment can be made by bank transfer or credit card.

 You can pay by bank transfer to my bank account using the details that will be provided on your invoice to save on fees.

 Fees will apply to credit card payments to help offset the cost of providing this service.
-This is through PinPayments online with service fees, including gst at 1.75%+30c

 Medicare rebates are available for psychological treatment by registered psychologists under the Australian Government’s Better Access to Mental Health Care initiative.

 To access mental health treatment under Medicare you must be referred by your GP, a psychiatrist or a paediatrician.
 If a GP is the referring practitioner he or she will need to prepare a Mental Health Treatment Plan before referring you to a psychologist.